stephentobias/learncpp_followalong/README.md

 I may attempt to migrate the other repos into this one at some point but I need to figure out if I need to change the remote origin and how to do that without deleting the commit logs.
 As of 3/3/2025, they have not been migrated.

+Note: This is not a repository of notes, it simply houses my code for working through examples and lesson exercises/quiz questions.
+I will provide explanation where possible but this is not quaranteed.

 ## My IDE
 I may jump between Visual Studio Community and Code::Blocks while submitting code for these lessons.
 I haven't decided which I like best overall.
 As of 3/10/2025, I have a combined dual dev environment setup.
 One is the original environment on my laptop (Windows) and the new dev env is on a Raspberry Pi (Raspbian).
 I just wanted to tinker about.
 On the Pi, I didn't want to install anything too heavy so I'm trying out the pre-installed IDE, Geany.
 See my notes about it below.